monarch-org/monarch/README.rst

 RoadMap
 -------
+* S3 backup support
-* Support for PostGres and the like
+* Support for PostgreSQL and the like